- About TiDB

 tidb_stmt_summary_history_size: The size of each SQL statement category stored in the

-statements_summary_historytable.
+statement_summary_evictedtable.
 The default value is

 tidb_stmt_summary_max_stmt_count: Limits the number of SQL statements that can be stored in statement summary tables.
 The default value is

 3000.
 If the limit is exceeded, those SQL statements that recently remain unused are cleared.
+These cleared SQL statements are recorded in the

 tidb_stmt_summary_max_sql_length: Specifies the longest display length of